Yesterday

 Similar to spoken languages, the YTT visual language encompasses three temporal dimensions: the past, present, and future.

-Each participant embarks on our Learning Approach by crafting visual narratives of their personal history – Yesterday; their ongoing experiences – Today; and their aspirational visions for the days ahead – Tomorrow.
+Each participant embarks on our Approach by crafting visual narratives of their personal history – Yesterday; their ongoing experiences – Today; and their aspirational visions for the days ahead – Tomorrow

 The outcomes are vibrant, impactful images that distinctly articulate each individual's voice.